saxix/django-online-issues/docs/src/configuration.md

 -   `"html2canvas"` (Default): Uses the [html2canvas](https://html2canvas.hertzen.com/) library.
 It is the default option and is generally reliable for most use cases.
 -   `"dom-to-image"`: Uses the [dom-to-image](https://github.com/tsayen/dom-to-image) library.
 This can be a good alternative if you encounter issues with `html2canvas`.
+-   `"html2canvas-pro"`: Uses the [html2canvas-pro](https://github.com/yorickshan/html2canvas-pro) library, which is a fork of `html2canvas` with additional features and improvements.
+It can be more accurate in rendering complex CSS and layouts.
 -   `None`: Disables screenshot functionality.
 No screenshot will be taken or included in the issue.

 **Example Configuration:**